Harry-Ell/RT2/README.md

 # Repository for RT2
+Quite easily to quickly get started with this by skimming `vector_field_plottings/physical_fields.ipynb`, which contains plots of some vector fields of physical interest.
+Based off of these fields, in `vector_field_plottings/fitted_fields.ipynb` we draw samples of them and fit vector fields to them.
+Results are promising for divergence free kernel.
 ## Repository Overview
 - `GP_Implementation` Contains the scripts which allow us to make the covariance matricies from constituent 3x3 matricies.
 These matricies are as found in Nikolas Walstroms PhD thesis.
 This includes functions for:
     1. Drawing a random sample from a kernel which is either curl or divergence free.